vastdb-pastdb/pastdb/README.md

   - `Get_Results_From_ExOrthist.pl`: used to perform the 4-way overlap between core AS sets.

-* Files from PastDB: the main data files used for the analyses are available for [download in PastDB](http://pastdb.crg.eu/wiki/Downloads)
+* Files from PastDB: the main data files used for the analyses are available for [download in PastDB](http://pastdb.crg.eu/wiki/Downloads), and are also copied here:

   - AS events:
     - [EVENTS table](http://vastdb.crg.eu/downloads/araTha10/EVENT_INFO-araTha10.tab.gz): Information about AS event coordinates and sequences.
 TAIR10 asssembly.